 City of Kitchener

-Surround yourself in the rich German heritage, observe local singers and dancers, and peruse the many booths that are situated on the first and second floors of Kitchener’s City Hall and outside along King Street.
+Surround yourself in the rich German heritage; enjoy local singers and dancers, and peruse the many booths that are situated on the first and second floors of Kitchener’s City Hall and outside along King Street.

 Opening ceremonies begin at the Victoria Park Clock Tower near Gaukel and Joseph Streets, then departs for Kitchener City Hall’s Carl Zehr Square.
-Mary, Joseph, and a donkey lead a candlelit procession where they are welcomed with church bells, trumpets, and much fanfare.
+Mary and Joseph lead a candlelit procession where they are welcomed with church bells, trumpets, and much fanfare.

 Make this old tradition, a new family tradition, or arrange for a school group, church group, or retirement group visit and let the Christkindl Market help plan your itinerary!
 Entertainment and admission are always free.